midtown-ai/glossary/glossary/m.md

  See also [M], ...

-# Meta Learning
+# Meta Model

+ A ML model to find the best hyperparameters.
+Ex: Gaussian process regression models object metric as a function of hyperparameters (beware assume smoothness, works with low data, confidence estimates) + bayesian optimization decides where to search next (explore and exploit and gradient free) .

+ See also [M], [Hyperparameter Optimization], [Meta Learning]

+# Meta-Learning

+ Learn how to quickly adapt to new tasks within similar domains.

+ Is a [sample efficient RL algorithm]

  Normally you take the x to predict the y and optimize parameters to get as close to y as possible.
 Here you take the x and y to generate a theta parameter to fit in another model... then use the loss of the aggregate model to

  ![]( {{site.assets}}/m/meta_learning.png ){: width="100%"}

  See also [M], [Meta Model], [Model Agnostic Meta Learning], [Reinforcement Learning], [Transfer Learning]

-# Meta Model

- A ML model to find the best hyperparameters.
-Ex: Gaussian process regression models object metric as a function of hyperparameters (beware assume smoothness, works with low data, confidence estimates) + bayesian optimization decides where to search next (explore and exploit and gradient free) .

- See also [M], [Hyperparameter Optimization], [Meta Learning]

 # Metaverse